ultraio/docs-blockchain/docs/contracts/NFT Contract/NFT Actions/purchase.a.md

 It also ensures that the strategy that is being passed for each uniq matches the strategy used by the factory for the specific token factory id.

-Strategy meaning: `0` just check, `1` burn the uniq and `2` transferring the uniq out of the user inventory.
+Strategy meaning: `0` just check ownership of the provided nft, `1` burn the uniq and `2` transferring the uniq out of the user inventory.

 All of these strategies, and individual uniqs can be chosen by the user to ensure they are removing the uniq they want to remove, rather than risking a more 'rare' uniq that they want to keep.